Thanh-Dat Truong

 OverviewAI-generated summary

-Thanh-Dat Truong's research focuses on the application of advanced machine learning techniques, particularly deep learning models, to address complex problems in computer vision and artificial intelligence.
-His work involves developing and refining algorithms for tasks such as action recognition, semantic scene segmentation, and face recognition.
-Truong has investigated domain adaptation strategies to improve model performance across different datasets and conditions, as seen in his publications on BiMaL and FREDOM.
-He has also explored the use of graph convolutional neural networks for movement analysis in medical contexts and foundation models for large-scale visual understanding tasks, exemplified by his work on insect imagery.
-His research network includes frequent collaborations with researchers at the University of Arkansas at Fayetteville, including Khoa Luu, Ashley P. G. Dowling, Xuan-Bac Nguyen, and Jackson Cothren.
-Truong's scholarly output is characterized by an h-index of 11 and over 60 publications.
+Thanh-Dat Truong's research focuses on the application of machine learning, particularly deep learning and neural networks, to address complex problems in computer vision and domain adaptation.
+His work includes developing novel approaches for action recognition, semantic scene segmentation, and face recognition.
+Truong has investigated methods for improving fairness in domain adaptation and has explored self-supervised learning techniques for crowd counting.
+He has also contributed to the development of foundation models for specialized visual understanding tasks, such as insect recognition, utilizing large-scale datasets.
+His research has led to publications in peer-reviewed journals and conferences, and he has collaborated with multiple researchers at the University of Arkansas at Fayetteville, including Khoa Luu, Ashley P. G. Dowling, Xuan-Bac Nguyen, and Jackson Cothren.

 Metrics